Arinbjörn Guðmundsson

-Arinbjörn Guðmundsson (22 May 1932 – 2014) was an Icelandic and Australian chess player, Chess Olympiad individual medalist (1960).
+Arinbjörn Guðmundsson (22 May 1932 – 2014) was an Icelandic and Australian chess player.
+He is a Chess Olympiad individual medalist (1960).

 Biography

-Arinbjörn Guðmundsson learned to play chess late at the age of seventeen.
+Arinbjörn Guðmundsson learned to play chess late, at the age of seventeen.
 However, he achieved good results in chess tournaments and was one of Icelandic leading chess players from 1955 to 1970.
 In 1954, together with Friðrik Ólafsson and other Icelandic chess players, Arinbjörn Guðmundsson founded the first chess magazine in the country.
-He has regularly participated in Icelandic Chess Championships and Reykjavik International Chess tournaments (1955, 1957, 1960, 1964).
+He regularly participated in Icelandic Chess Championships and Reykjavík International Chess tournaments (1955, 1957, 1960, 1964).

 Arinbjörn Guðmundsson played for Iceland in the Chess Olympiads: